MobileManipulation/rgbd_ros_to_lcm/README.md

 # Usage

-To run the `lcm_republisher` node, use the example launch file provided:
+The `lcm_republisher` ROS node subscribes to the output of an RGBD sensor driver ROS node, like the [realsense driver](https://github.com/intel-ros/realsense).
+First, launch the sensor driver.
+Then, to run the `lcm_republisher` node, use the example launch file provided:

 ```bash
 roslaunch rgbd_ros_to_lcm lcm_republisher.launch